 Smaller Footprint – In the main data center room, Optical LAN offers 4x better Ethernet density from a smaller footprint.
 By occupying less rack area you save physical space, and with OLAN great aggregation capabilities, you save ports plus money at the core router too.
 At the telecommunication rooms, OLAN design gives you the opportunity to reduce or eliminate the telecom rooms.
 When you exit the telecom rooms you gain a rippling effect of reducing air conditioning, fire suppression systems, security surveillance and other building materials needed.
 Within the cabling pathways, the single mode fiber (SMF) can carry as many as 128 gigabit Ethernet connections across a single cable with OLAN.
 Furthermore, with OLAN deep fiber design, every 4-port Optical Network Terminal (ONT) provides a 4 to 1 reduction in cabling between the telecom closet and the connected devices.
 Because of the reduced amount of cabling J-Hooks can be used in the horizontal pathways instead of more substantial cable trays.

 Less Material – Since Optical LAN prioritizes the use of fiber cabling and minimizes the use of copper cabling, far less copper is introduced into the buildings – in fact, miles less!
 This is a very good thing, since copper is a precious metal with a horrible environment track record for their destructive mining activities.
 Silicon (i.e. glass) is the 2nd most abundant material in the earth’s crust.
 Reducing the amount of plastics and PVCs burdening a building is another excellent green benefit.
 SMF cabling has 60% less plastic jacketing based on its smaller circumference.
 Plus, we already talked about how every 4-port ONT provides a 4 to 1 reduction in cabling.
 All of this even helps reduce the smoke load of a building which is a very important safety aspect.
-Finally, all this reduction of infrastructure has a far-reaching rippling effect that can significantly lower the weight impact on the buildings shell – architects and engineers will love that!
+Finally, all this reduction of infrastructure has a far-reaching rippling effect that can significantly lower the weight impact on the buildings shell – architects and engineers will love that as it impact embodied carbon reductions calculations!

-Better Lifecycle – This is the holy grail for green, sustainability and environment initiatives!
+Better Lifecycle – This is the holy grail for circular economy and technology resiliency!
 First, there is the fewer cable refreshes by investing in a fiber-based enterprise LAN infrastructure.
 Fiber often has a warrantee that lasts 25-30 years, while copper cabling is historically ripped out of buildings every 7-10 years – this has a huge negative impact on landfills.
 Second, there is fewer equipment refreshes with Optical LAN.
 We have already witnessed Gigabit Passive Optical LAN (GPON) be upgraded by 10 gigabit XGS-PON while keeping the same fiber cabling and passive optical splitters – the same will hold true for 40G or 100G NG-PON too!
 Furthermore, OLAN design does an excellent job at decoupling technology upgrades, like IEEE 802.11ax Wi-Fi 6.
 If you already have an OLAN installed in your building or campus, the upgrade to Wi-Fi 6 only means adding 10G XGS-PON XFPs pluggable optics at the OLT, and 10G XGS-PON ONTs, and then equipping those ONTs with multi-rate Ethernet SFP+ pluggable optics (e.g. 1G, 2.5G, 5G and 10G Ethernet) to connect the Wi-Fi 6 wireless access point.
 Last, OLAN’s support of multiwavelength is a game changer!
 This because it allows you to stack multiple 10 gigabit XGS-PON wavelengths over the same fiber infrastructure you originally invested in – that means you can grow this network to 40 gigabit capacity or greater!